-Climate First! strives to reduce greenhouse gas emissions and promote clean energy in the Mid-Atlantic region, by organizing grassroots efforts that encourage corporations and local governments to think climate first and take concrete steps to help sustain climate stability.
+Climate First! strives to reduce greenhouse gas emissions and promote clean energy in the Mid-Atlantic region, by organizing grassroots campaigns that encourage corporations and local governments to think climate first and take concrete steps to help sustain climate stability.

 Climate First! became a corporation in the State of Maryland on November 16, 2012.
 The organization wasted no time in running its first direct action the next month at a PNC Bank branch in Washington, D.C., chastising the lender for its financial support of companies that engaged in mountaintop removal (MTR) coal mining in nearby Appalachia.
 Climate First! continued to run actions against PNC Bank for a few years as part of a coalition organized by the Philadelphia-based Earth Quaker Action Team (EQAT).